firecentaur/stanfordTest/README.md

  The 	dog 	sheds 	a 	lot
  DT 	NN 	VBZ 	DT 	NN

- To use Deploy a Laravel App on Heroku, please go to [https://devcenter.heroku.com/articles/getting-started-with-laravel](https://devcenter.heroku.com/articles/getting-started-with-laravel)
+ If you are unsure on how to Deploy a Laravel App on Heroku there is some good documentation here:[https://devcenter.heroku.com/articles/getting-started-with-laravel](https://devcenter.heroku.com/articles/getting-started-with-laravel)

- ## Java Requirements
+ ## Java Requirements for the Stanford Tagger
- I found the text below off of Stanfords Webpage that is usefuly when setting up your environment, and what we need to ensure on heroku:
+ I found the text below off of Stanfords Webpage that is usefull when setting up your environment, and is what we will need to ensure is on heroku:

- "Usage notes
+ "Stanford Tagger Java's Usage notes

   The current version of the parser requires Java 8 or later.
 (You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, version 2.0 which runs under JDK 1.5, version 3.4.1 which runs under JDK 1.6, but those distributions are no longer supported.)
 The parser also requires a reasonable amount of memory (at least 100MB to run as a PCFG parser on sentences up to 40 words in length; typically around 500MB of memory to be able to parse similarly long typical-of-newswire sentences using the factored model).